EpicEfeathers/TermFormer/README.md

     - As asciimatics is better for animations and other projects, blessed, which is lower-level with fewer built-in features, would likely have been better for this project
 - Using the `ESC` key will often have a delayed response, as terminals wait briefly to check if it is part of an [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence#:~:text=In%20computer%20science%2C%20an%20escape,(and%20possibly%20terminating)%20characters.).
 - Chart of all valid terminal colours: [color chart](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg)
-- the JSON file could definitely be optimized
+- Level data in the JSON files could be optimized to reduce size and increase performance.
-    - Could compress the file size
 - Testing had not been done on Windows or Linux systems
 - It is likely buggy, as I am the only one testing this
-- There are many learning oppurtinities to make it better
+- There are many learning opportunities to make it better
     - Should have rewritten the `popup_creator.add_coloured_text` and `popup_creator.add_text` functions to be more similar in how they are called
     - Should have made the base `popup` class better to avoid repeated code
     - Could have cleaned up the main game and level editor files